AdamKyle/flare/resources/info/tips/section-1.md

 Below your stats and beside the map you have an actions tab, this is broken into two sections: [Auto Attack](/information/automation) and your regular actions section.

+> ## ATTN!
+>
+> The following part about opening the character sheet in a separate tab can be ignored.
+As the Game screen now has a tab called Character Sheet
+> that also updated in real time allowing players to just switch between tabs and still chat with other players without losing engagement.

 Do me a favour and right click, open in a new tab, the character sheet from the menu (hover on the menu to open the sub menu):

 <div class="mb-4">